Co-Parenting at Christmas

-For many, Christmas is an exciting and happy time.
-However, for others and some children, it is a period of anxiety and uncertainty, particularly when parents are separated from each other and not managing their co-parenting responsibilities well.
+For many children, Christmas is an exciting and happy time.
+However, for others, it is a period of anxiety and uncertainty, particularly when parents are separated from each other and not managing their co-parenting responsibilities well.

 It is important to remember that in most cases, children will want to spend Christmas (and other special occasions) with both of their parents and extended families.
 Here are some tips on how to deal with Christmas contact arrangements…